TomerNoy/self-help-legal/terms_and_conditions.md

 13. **Termination**

     - We may terminate or suspend your access anytime, without notice or liability.
-    - Upon termination, cease use and delete the App.
+    - Upon termination or account deletion, cease use and delete the App.

 14. **Changes to Terms**